Financial coaching may not be a household name, but it is an up-and-coming service.

 It allows you to use their software while adding your own branding for a personal flair.
 It has a reputation for being user friendly on both the coach and client sides.

 PositivePsychology.com’s Relevant Tools

 The Positive Psychology Toolkit© is full of useful activities and exercises for your future clients.
 From between-session exercises to in-session assessments, the toolkit can provide a boost to your practice for beginning and senior coaches alike.

-Here are three useful tools from the Toolkit that can be useful for a financial coach:
+In particular, our free Goal Achievement Exercise Pack features three of our top tools from the Toolkit that can be useful for a financial coach: